erikc5000/island-time/docs/basics/dates-and-times.md

 Most platforms nowadays draw their understanding of time zones from the [IANA Time Zone Database](https://www.iana.org/time-zones), but time zones and their rules change all the time and different systems might have different versions of the database or only a subset of it available.
 This makes persistance and serialization of `ZonedDateTime` troublesome since there's the possibility that when it gets read later, the zone can't be found or its rules have changed, thus altering the local date and time.

-Using `OffsetDateTime` guarantees that you won't get an exception and the value you save will be the value that's read later, making it well-suited for this particular use case.
-More often than not though, you should use `ZonedDateTime` since it will handle daylight savings transitions correctly when doing calendrical calculations.
-You just might want to consider converting to an `OffsetDateTime` when you persist or serialize your data.
+Using `OffsetDateTime` guarantees that you'll never get an exception due to an unavailable time zone and that the value you save will be the value that's read later, making it well-suited for this particular use case.
+More often than not though, you should use `ZonedDateTime` since it will handle daylight savings transitions correctly when doing any sort of calendar math, but you may want to consider converting to an `OffsetDateTime` when you persist or serialize your data.

 ```kotlin
 val date = Date(2020, Month.MARCH, 8)